kamilkisiela/apollo-angular/docs/source/basics/local-state.md

 }
 ```

 First, we create a GraphQL mutation that takes the todo's id we want to toggle as its only argument.
 We indicate that this is a local mutation by marking the field with a `@client` directive.
-This will tell `apollo-link-state` to call our `toggleTodo` mutation resolver in order to resolve the field.
+This will tell Apollo Client to call our `toggleTodo` mutation resolver in order to resolve the field.
 Then, we define `Apollo.mutate` in the component just as we would for a remote mutation.
 Finally, call in your GraphQL mutation in your component and trigger it from within the UI.

 If you'd like to see an example of a local mutation adding a todo to a list, check out the `TodoList` component in the [StackBlitz](https://stackblitz.com/edit/apollo-angular-local-state?file=src%2Fapp%2Ftodo-list.component.ts).